-Other features like automatic backups and proactive malware scanning are worth looking out for, and a free domain name is always a bonus.
-Finally, think about how much storage and bandwidth you need.
-Some providers come with quite limited server resources, which can be constraining for those who want to build a large site with a lot of content.
+A good hosting provider offers ample bandwidth and storage, while leaving room for expansion as your site grows.
+Some come with quite limited server resources, which can be constraining for those who want to build a large site with a lot of content.

 Should I use free web hosting?

 Although there are a few decent options out there, no free hosting service even comes close to the cheapest paid service in terms of features.
 Usually, you will be faced with major storage and resource limitations, non-existent security integrations, adverts imposed on your sites, and basic customer support at best.

 However, if you're focused on looking for free hosting, view our guide to the best free web hosting services to find out more about the services we recommend.